Are People Graduating Being Set Up For Financial Failure?

 People go to school and get an education for uncountable reasons.
 Everyone wants to be literate, communicate effectively with others, and be respectable members of society.
 If anything, everyone thirsts for success in life, and one of the ways to achieve success in today's life is to get a proper education.
 But regardless of how apparent it is, the importance of education has received blows from multiple directions for the longest time.
 Question marks have come from critiques and applauders alike.

 Though not always, a majority of the highly successful people in any society or community are made of individuals with tertiary education.
 More often than not, a larger percentage of these individuals are graduates with a bachelor's, master's, or doctorate degree if not higher.
-But it is not unusual to find many of these highly-regarded individuals struggling with and drowning in other forms of financial anguish.
+But it is not unusual to find many of these highly-regarded individuals struggling with debt and drowning in other forms of financial anguish.
 This then begs the question, are graduates set up for financial failure by the system?

 Let's take a look at a few pointers to try and decipher this.